august 2024

 • Peanuts

-During pregnancy, your need for folate or folic acid increases so much that it is impossible to get enough from diet alone.
-So, we recommend all women of childbearing age take a folate supplement.
+During pregnancy, your need for folic acid increases so much that it is impossible to get enough from diet alone.
+So, we recommend all women of childbearing age take a folic acid supplement.

-Lay The Groundwork For A Healthier Pregnancy Today With Our Folate Supplement
+Lay The Groundwork For A Healthier Pregnancy Today With Our Folic Acid Supplement

-At My Expert Midwife, we have developed a perfectly balanced nutritional supplement that contains the recommended daily allowance of folate in a highly absorbable form, alongside a host of other essential vitamins and minerals for pregnancy and pre-conception.
+At My Expert Midwife, we have developed a perfectly balanced nutritional supplement that contains the recommended daily allowance of folic acid alongside a host of other essential vitamins and minerals for pregnancy and pre-conception.
 As with all supplements, this should be taken alongside a well-balanced diet.

 You can lay the groundwork for a healthier pregnancy by taking a supplement specifically developed for your and your baby’s needs, from pre-conception through to the post-birth period.
 Find out more about our supplements here and about the additional nutritional needs in pregnancy.